Yaachaka/C_book_solutions/Chap09_Functions/knkcch09readme.txt

 in a number n, divide it by 10 repeatedly.
 When n reaches 0, the number of divisions indicates how many digits n originally had.

-@@@@ Exercise 6 (Section 9.1): knkcch09e06: Write a function digit (n, k) that returns the k-th digit (from the right) in n (a posilive integer).
-For example, digit (829, 1) returns 9, digit (829, 2) returns 2. and digit (829, 3) returns 8, If k is greater than the number of digits in n, have the func- tion return 0.
+@@@@ Exercise 6 (Section 9.1): knkcch09e06: Write a function digit(n, k) that returns the
+k-th digit (from the right) in n (a posilive integer).
+For example, digit (829, 1) returns 9, digit (829, 2) returns 2, and digit (829, 3) returns 8.
+If k is greater than the number of digits in n, have the function return 0.

 @@@@ Exercise 7 (Section 9.1): knkcch09e07: Suppose that the function f has the following
 definition: